 National Quality Standard (NQS) rating: Meeting

-We have a community library and a free herbs station at the centre.
-This little hub encourages reading at home and sharing books and recipes, which promotes friendship building.
+We also have a community library and a free herbs station.
+This encourages sharing books and recipes, which promotes reading at home and building friendships.

 We emphasise fresh, homemade meals with a no processed foods policy.
-We also use a progressive snack time approach, allowing children to snack intuitively.
-This introduces some autonomy and teaches children to tap into their hunger cues.
+We also use a progressive snack time approach.
+Children can choose when they feel ready to eat.

-Each day at our centre is filled with meaningful experiences that nurture creativity, independence and wellbeing.
-Situated next to a train station, we’re a seamless drop-off point for busy city workers on their morning commutes.
+Every day our centre offers experiences that build children's creativity, independence and wellbeing.
+Set next to a train station, we’re an easy drop-off point on the morning commute.

 What you can expect:

-• Children’s packed lunches are warmed and served on plates to replicate family-style meal-sharing and encourage conversation.
+Children’s packed lunches are warmed and served on plates to create a family-style meal experience and encourage conversation.

 “Sending my child to your centre was the right decision.
 I really appreciate all the effort you’ve put into my child’s holistic development.”